 - Two credits of ethics courses (view JD Ethic Requirements)

 - 4. JD upper-level writing requirement (See Law School Rule 3-31)

 - Requirements specific to degree program and department

 For all dual degrees, the Law School and the joint department or school each reduce the number of required credits in recognition of the students' coursework completed in the joint discipline.
-JD/MBA, JD/MD, JD/MEM, JD/MPP, and JD/MTS candidates must complete 72 law credits, rather than the 84 law credits required for JD-only candidates.
-The Fuqua School of Business, the Medical School, the Nicholas School of the Environment, the Sanford Institute for Public Policy Studies, and the Divinity School reduce their degree requirements in similar fashion.
+JD/PhD candidates who matriculate in the Law School on or after summer 2013 must complete 75 law credits, rather than the 87 law credits required for JD-only candidates.
+(Dual degree students who matriculated prior to summer 2013 must earn 72 law credits.)
+The other school within Duke awarding the dual degree typically reduces its requirements in similar fashion.
 (For details regarding the non-law credit requirements for a specific dual degree program, please visit the web site of the particular University department or school involved.)
 Dual degree candidates generally save a full year of study that would otherwise be required if they earned their two degrees consecutively.